History of WWE SmackDown in Timeline

 The 1000th episode of SmackDown aired on October 16, 2018.

-On October 4, 2019, SmackDown moved to Fox, marking the show's return to Friday nights and over-the-air broadcast television.
+On October 4, 2019, SmackDown moved to Fox, marking its return to Friday nights and over-the-air broadcast television.

 In October 2019, SmackDown was occasionally pre-empted to FS1 due to conflicts with other Fox Sports programming, particularly the Major League Baseball postseason.
-In one instance, an hour-long version of the episode aired on Fox the following Sunday afternoon due to the World Series.
+In one instance in October 2019 due to the World Series, an hour-long version of the episode aired on Fox the following Sunday afternoon.

-From March 13, 2020, all WWE touring shows were cancelled indefinitely due to the COVID-19 pandemic, and SmackDown began broadcasting from the WWE Performance Center in Orlando, Florida, without an audience.
+From March 13, 2020, all WWE touring shows were cancelled indefinitely due to the COVID-19 pandemic, with SmackDown, Raw, and pay-per-views being broadcast from a studio in the WWE Performance Center in Orlando, Florida with no audience beginning that night.

 April 4, 2021: WWE Network Content Move to Peacock